SamueleD78/ff/src/Libs/PWA/WebSocket/Server/README.md

 A server is basically a standalone process made with a php script running from the CLI (or started as a service) that open a network port and listen for incoming connections (usually browsers).

-We could of course start various servers listening on different ports at the same time, but that's not necessary, because following the Websocket protocol RFC guidelines [#6455](https://datatracker.ietf.org/doc/html/rfc6455) this implementation is able to manage different "**Services**" on the same process with the same network port.
+We could of course start various servers listening on different ports at the same time on the same machine, but that's not necessary, because following the Websocket protocol RFC guidelines [#6455](https://datatracker.ietf.org/doc/html/rfc6455) this implementation is able to manage different "**Services**" on the same process with the same network port.